Seattle's Russell Wilson Outplays Patrick Mahomes and Enters MVP Race

 And yet, he so often gets overlooked.
 And he might this year, too.

-Maybe even he will for this game.
-At some point by the end of the day on Christmas Eve, you will have seen the unbelievable play by Mahomes referenced above, the one where he slung the football across his body on a 25-yard touchdown to Charcandrick West.
+Maybe he will even for this game.
+At some point by the end of the day on Christmas Eve, you will have seen the unbelievable play by Mahomes referenced above, the one when he slung the football across his body on a 25-yard touchdown to Charcandrick West.

-There are literally only a handful of quarterbacks in the near century-long history of the sport who could make that pass.
+There are literally only a handful of quarterbacks in the near century-long history of the league who could make that pass.
 It's as if Mike Vick, Jim Palmer, Doug Flutie and Mister Fantastic were combined into one football player.

 Mahomes' elbow looked like it was going to snap in half, but it didn't.
 It looked like there was no way he was going to complete the pass, but he did.